Zaggy1024/LC_PathfindingLagFix/README.md

 ## Notes

 ### FixCentipedeLag Compatibility
-This mod is an _alternative_ to FixCentipedeLag, which aims to remove the lag caused by Snare Fleas.
-This mod also prevents the stutters that FixCentipedeLag removes, but does so in such a way the AI's behavior should be almost completely unchanged, whereas FixCentipedeLag will kill Snare Fleas almost instantly if no players are inside the building where Snare Fleas can target them.
+PathfindingLagFix is an _alternative_ to FixCentipedeLag, which aims to remove the lag caused by Snare Fleas.
+PathfindingLagFix also prevents the stutters that FixCentipedeLag avoids, but does so in such a way that the AI's behavior should be unchanged, whereas FixCentipedeLag will kill Snare Fleas almost instantly if no players are inside the building where Snare Fleas can target them.